Ultimate Guide to Golf Handicaps: Understand & Calculate Yours

 When you use your Handicap will depend on what kind of golf you’re playing.
 If you’re playing a more casual competitive round with friends, using your Handicap is a great way to make sure teams or strokes are structured accordingly.

 Use the scorecard's hole rankings to apply Handicap strokes.
 Each hole is ranked by difficulty -- with a couple other minor factors -- from 1-18, with 1 being the most difficult hole and 18 being the easiest.
 If your course handicap is 6, you get a handicap stroke on the six most difficult holes, ranked 1-6 on the scorecard.

 When competing against other players, subtract the lower handicap from the higher handicap, and award the higher handicap that number of strokes, corresponding to the hole rankings.
 For example, if John's course handicap is 6 and Nancy's is 8, Nancy gets two strokes from John, one each on the holes ranked 1 and 2 on the scorecard.

 If you intend on entering a competitive golf tournament such as a club championship, golf outing, or qualifying event, the tournament organizers will most likely require you to have a valid Handicap to be sure you are placed in the correct flight.

 How To Get a Handicap?

 You can get your Handicap at your local golf course.
-Most courses will have a tablet or computer devoted to Handicap sign-up and score entry.
+Most courses have a tablet or computer devoted to Handicap sign-up and score entry.